darbinreyes/subparprogrammer/Dijkstra/youtube/reasoning/problem1/Reasoning_About_Programs_Problem_1.md

 ![p1.6](p1.6.png)

-In formula the final condition is that little w equal 0 and little b equal 1.
-Of course if you start with an odd number of white ones in the urn, then the final pebble is white, because the final state is characterized by w equal 1 and b equal 0, as these are the only solutions of b plus w being natural equal to 1.
+In formula the final condition is that little w equals 0 and little b equals 1.
+Of course if you start with an odd number of white ones in the urn, then the final pebble is white, because the final state is characterized by w equals 1 and b equals 0, as these are the only solutions of b plus w being natural equal to 1.
 So this settles the problem: what can be said about the color of the final pebble.

 [Video Bookmark](https://youtu.be/OeiSWZs3GfI?t=23m34s)